thlassche/buckaroo-magento2/.github/issue_template.md

 - [ ] Bug report (encountered problems with the TIG Buckaroo Magento 2 extension)
 - [ ] Extension support request (request for adding support for a new extension)
 - [ ] Other

 ---

+### If your issue contains security sensitive information
+** If your issue may contain sensitive information, please send us an e-mail at security@tig.nl.**
+- [ ] This issue does not contain any security sensitive information

+---